11 Evidence-Based Health Benefits Of Flaxseeds

 Where can you buy flaxseeds?

-You can get the seeds from your nearest departmental store or buy them online at Amazon.
+You can get the seeds from your nearest departmental or online stores.

 Can you eat flaxseeds raw?